DaveStaudenmaier/DaveStaudenmaier.github.io/_posts/2020-06-21-http-interceptor.md

 All we will do for now is log the request url and pass the request through using `return next.handle(request)`.

-Next we must tell Agular to use our interceptor service in `app.module.ts':
+Next we must tell Angular to use our interceptor service in `app.module.ts':

 ```typescript
 import { BrowserModule } from '@angular/platform-browser';